 - Combine flour, paprika, onion powder, and garlic powder in small shallow bowl.
 Set instant pot to brown setting.

-- Dredge short ribs in flour mixture, and begin browning the ribs, 4 – 5 minutes on each side, or until golden brown.
+- Dredge short ribs in flour mixture, and begin browning the ribs in 2 Tbsps olive oil, 4 – 5 minutes on each side, or until golden brown.
 You will need to do this is batches.

 - Add can of tomato paste, and mix together with veggies.
 Cook additional 2 minutes to toast the tomato paste.

 - Add the wine, and stir until tomato paste and wine are combined.
 Let come to a simmer, and then add the crushed tomatoes and beef stock.
 Add dried herbs and a pinch of red pepper.
 Stir to combine

 - Return ribs to instant pot, and lock lid.
 Cook on high pressure for 1 hour and 5 minutes.
 Let the instant pot naturally release the pressure.

 - After the instant pot is finished and open, you will need to skim the top of the sauce with a large ladle to remove as much of the fat as possible.
 It's time consuming but worth it, I promise!

 - Remove all the ribs from the instant pot and begin shredding with two forks in a separate bowl, removing the bones.
 Return the shredded ribs to the instant pot and stir to combine.

 - Serve over your favorite pasta!

 Make sure you get email updates whenever I post new recipes, so you can stay on top of my experiments.
 And if you want to see what else is inspiring my cooking, head over to my Instagram!